asauber/kubernetes-proxy-protocol-demo/README.md

 Your edits at this step:

 * `<public-ip>` comes from the `EXTERNAL-IP` above
-* `mydomain.com` is a domain name for which you can add A records
 * `mybackend` is a name that you choose for the service
+* Choose a short TTL, so that we can interact with this domain in a few minutes

 ```
 type  name        data         ttl